WinterSun23/Raytracers-and-Graphics-Programing/README.md

 # Raytracers-and-Graphics-Programing
-A journey into the world of graphics programming
+A journey into the world of graphics programming, beginning with raytracers.